Why Kombucha Shrubs Are Perfect For Autumn

 - Once the mixture is ready (or when you can’t resist the aroma any longer), strain out the fruit pulp and seeds using a sieve or muslin.

-- Add kombucha vinegar (or ACV) to the syrup.
+If you want a syrup, just bottle it and pop it in the fridge. - To make a shrub, add kombucha vinegar (or ACV) to the syrup.
 Start with 50–60ml per 100g of fruit and adjust to taste.
 The vinegar brings a sophisticated tang to the sweetness of the syrup.

 -